 Step 4: Meeting Your Carer

+Where possible, we introduce the carer before the first official visit.
+This gives your loved one a chance to meet them in a relaxed, low-pressure way — a cup of tea, a chat, nothing more.
 We carefully match carers to clients based on personality as well as skills.
 If for any reason the match does not feel right, we will find an alternative — no questions asked.

 Step 5: The First Visit

-The first visit is always a little different from subsequent ones — there is naturally a settling-in period.
+The carer arrives at the agreed time and follows the care plan.
+For a typical domiciliary care visit this might include helping with washing, dressing and grooming, preparing breakfast and prompting medication, and a conversation and welfare check.
 Most clients tell us that by the third or fourth visit, it feels completely normal and they actually look forward to their carer arriving.

 What If Something Is Not Right?

 You can call us at any time.
 If you are not happy with something — the timing, the carer, the way a task is being done — tell us and we will sort it out.
-Good homecare requires honest communication between the client, the family and the care provider, and we actively encourage feedback.
+Good homecare requires honest communication between the client, the family and the care provider.
+If you would like to arrange a free home assessment, call us on (01253) 851600 or complete our online enquiry form.